sanjar-notes/databases/home/4_resource_itineraries/3-scaler-dbms-free/11-SQL-Data-Definition-Language/1-CREATE-TABLE.md

 Note:
 - `extras` refers to constraints and other fine grained setup.
+- Order of extras matters. `id INT AUTO_INCREMENT PRIMARY KEY` will work, but `id INT PRIMARY KEY AUTO_INCREMENT` will not.
+- `CREATE TABLE IF NOT EXISTS table_name...` is a safe way to create a table;
 ## Data types
 Some types are just one word, while others take a param (like varchar).